abdelrhman-kh/KubernetesOnPremise/README.md

 # KubernetesOnPremise

-# Bash Script README
+# Intro README

-This bash script provides a set of variables and functions for managing a Kubernetes cluster.
-It includes configurations for text colors, background colors, font styles, and various versions of Kubernetes and container runtimes.
+This bash script is fully automated provides a set of variables and functions for install a Kubernetes cluster On Premise like `bare-metal` or `virtual machine`.
+It includes install many versions of Kubernetes cluster and configura it and various versions of container runtimes. and setup essential Kubernetes assets like flannel, dashboard, metallb, metrics_server

 ## Prerequisites